spacetelescope/specviz/docs/workspaces_and_plots.rst

 .. image:: _static/workspace_toolbar.png

-Plugin Side Bar
+Plugin Sidebar
 ----------------
-The plugin side bar is where plugin modules such as statistics and model fitting appear.
-You can switch between plugins by using the tabs next to the plugin side bar.
+The plugin sidebar is where plugin modules such as statistics and model fitting appear.
+You can switch between plugins by using the tabs next to the plugin sidebar.

 Plots